jbb-codes/homepage-project/README.md

 ## Features

 ### Responsive Design

 - Mobile-first approach with breakpoints for tablet (885px) and desktop (1201px)
 - Fluid typography and responsive images using responsive image techniques
 - Adaptive layout that reorganizes content based on screen size

 ### About Me Section

 - Personal introduction with a professional photo
 - Brief bio text to introduce yourself to visitors
 - Social media links to connect with you on other platforms

 ### Projects Showcase

-- Grid layout displaying your portfolio projects
+- Flexbox layout displaying your portfolio projects
 - Each project includes:
   - Screenshot/preview image
   - Project title